kyledhebert/best-selling-album-visualization/README.md

 If you visit `http://localhost:8080` in your browser you should see the visualization running.

 ##The Data
 The data used for this project was scraped from the Wikipedia entry using a [Scrapy][scrapy] spider.
 You can view the spider code in the `album_scraper` directory.
+In order to run the scraping code, you will need to install the additional dependencies listed in `album_scraper/requirements.txt`

 The `data` directory includes the raw data that was scraped using the spider.
 I used the [Pandas][pandas] library to clean up the data before importing it into the database.
 The files in the `data` directory show the various stages the data went through before import.